 The mast in the foreground is supporting two wire HF dipoles.
 This was set up for the QRP Hours contest on 2nd April.

 The masts closer to the shed hold VHF and UHF antennas.
 These were set up for the JMMFD contest in March.

 The dish has a future role on a microwave band above 1296 MHz.
 It now has a twin (non identical) which was available at the right price.

 VK1DA Amateur Radio

-Part of this site is published as a weblog or blog.
+Most of this site is now published as a weblog or blog.

 Some details of my radio history and activities are on the VKFAQ website.